qhanson/translucent-image-recolor/README.md

 Notice: we are still working on organizing the full code.
 We will update the codes in this repository soon.

+We are also working on a CNN-based method to achieve color transfer.

 ## Example results.